Fathers of Mercy: The Community Chapel of Divine Mercy

 In the spring of 2006 the Fathers of Mercy began construction of the Chapel of Divine Mercy.
 This chapel took over 2 years to complete construction and in August 2008 was consecrated by John Jeremiah McRaith, and opened to the public.

 Missionaries of Saint John the Baptist

 The "Missionaries of Saint John the Baptist" is a Public Association of the Faithful recognized in the Roman Catholic Diocese of Covington.
 It was founded by two former members of the Fathers of Mercy with the aim of establishing a new religious Institute of diocesan right which celebrates the liturgy according to the 1962 Roman Missal.
 The association operates Our Lady of Lourdes parish in Park Hills, Kentucky.
+The Association was suppressed by the local Bishop.
+Now it no longer functions as a Public Association of the Faithful but instead as a normal local parish.